14000 Due Process and Release of Information

 Form 2265 Request for an Administrative Review of Valid APS Findings

-If APS does not know the designated perpetrator’s mailing address, the APS specialist mails the notification to him or her in care of the employer.
+If APS does not know the designated perpetrator’s current mailing address, the APS specialist mails the notification to the designated perpetrator in care of the employer.

 The APS specialist stores copies of the forms and the return receipt using one of the following methods: